escray/escray.github.io/_posts/2016-03-10-To-Do-List-When-I-am-at-home.md

 5. Celebrite Kate's Birthday
 6. Get car maintenance & washing at Fri, 11 Mar
 7. Go to office for filling some tablet at Thu, 10 Mar
-8. Wash bed linen and underware
+8. Wash sheet and underware
 9. Rent the house at Fri, 11 Mar
 10. Hair cut
 11. Change the faucet